v-rajagt/IntuneDocs/intune/protect/certificates-configure.md

 - [Use third-party certification authority](certificate-authority-add-scep-overview.md)

 ## Next steps
-After you create and assign trusted certificate profiles, create SCEP, PKCS, or PKCS imported certificate profiles for each platform you want to use.
+Create SCEP, PKCS, or PKCS imported certificate profiles for each platform you want to use.
 To continue, see the following articles:
 - [Configure infrastructure to support SCEP certificates with Intune](certificates-scep-configure.md)
 - [Configure and manage PKCS certificates with Intune](certficates-pfx-configure.md)
 - [Create a PKCS imported certificate profile](certificates-imported-pfx-configure.md#create-a-pkcs-imported-certificate-profile)